mannireis/Bobot/README.md

 - A Schematic on the back side!
 - Super cute cats on the front side - Kudos to @acornitum

+## How to build
+Just order the PCB & components, open up the KiCAD file and build it accordingly.

 ## BOM
 - 1 	Battery holder
 - 1 	10uF Capacitor